 Counselling in 2136

-Lê Hoang is a Counsellor with over 20 years of experience working with individuals, and couples.
+Lê Hoang is a Counsellor with over 25 years of experience working with individuals, couples, and families (adult children only).
 Lê specialises in relationship counselling and cross-cultural issues.
 She is highly experienced in working with issues around decision-making, conflict resolution, enhancing communication and connection.
-Clients have described Lê's qualities: Insightful (“you quickly grasp dysfunctional dynamics”), Mind-visual communication style (“it’s easy to remember your feedback because you use great metaphors and analogies), Calm and neutral (both partners felt heard and attended to equally).
+Clients have described Lê's qualities: Insightful (“you quickly grasp dysfunctional dynamics”), Mind-Visual communication style (“it’s easy to remember your feedback because you use great metaphors and analogies"), Calm and Attentive (both partners felt heard and attended to equally).

-Lê Hoang is a Counsellor with over 20 years of experience working with individuals, and couples.
+Lê Hoang is a Counsellor with over 25 years of experience working with individuals, couples, and families (adult children only).
 Lê specialises in relationship counselling and cross-cultural issues.
 She is highly experienced in working with issues around decision-making, conflict resolution, enhancing communication and connection.
-Clients have described Lê's qualities: Insightful (“you quickly grasp dysfunctional dynamics”), Mind-visual communication style (“it’s easy to remember your feedback because you use great metaphors and analogies), Calm and neutral (both partners felt heard and attended to equally).
+Clients have described Lê's qualities: Insightful (“you quickly grasp dysfunctional dynamics”), Mind-Visual communication style (“it’s easy to remember your feedback because you use great metaphors and analogies"), Calm and Attentive (both partners felt heard and attended to equally).

 Michele Benson is registered Clinical Psychologist and Board Approved Supervisor with the Psychology Board of Australia.
 Additionally, Michele holds a Bachelor of Nursing and Graduate Diploma in Counselling and Psychotherapy.
 While she no longer maintains registration as an RN, Michele has accrued over 20 years of experience working as a mental health nurse, counsellor, and psychologist in a broad range of public and private mental health and hospital settings.